 The Ascomycota phylum has also evolved jelly-like mushrooms, similar-looking yet not at all related to the other mushrooms on this page.
 They are not "primitive" but represent an evolved state that has happened several times.
 They usually don't have the same completely jelly texture, but some of them could be confused with Basidiomycota.

+Sometimes gelatinous fruiting bodies are only a two dimensional crust of soft material on wood and will be found on the crusts page.
+Species covered on this page are a little more three dimensional.
 I don't know of any poisonous jellies, but they have not been well studied.
 They are mostly tasteless but can add an interesting texture to trail mix.
 Any attempt to cook them will probably result in them vanishing into nothing in the frying pan.

 Unfortunately there are many similar looking jellies, hard to tell apart, so I recommend browsing the whole page before making a determination.